crunchypi/TwitterNoodle/README.md

 	matplotlib
 	pandas
 	wordcloud

+# NOTE!
+Update the root/credentials.py file, this project works with TwitterAPI and Neo4j most of the time and as such, keys are required.

 ## CLI in main.py:
 The core interface is by using modular pipes to move and process the data.
 This CLI tool uses prefabs to make this easier. <br/>
 Note: On first use, most pipes (those including a processing pipe) will use time to download and load a word2vec model; this might take a few minutes.